biomedia-mira/chexploration/README.md

 In order to replicate the results presented in the paper, please follow these steps:

-1. Download the [CheXpert dataset](https://stanfordmlgroup.github.io/competitions/chexpert/), copy the file `train.csv` to the `datafiles` folder
+1. Download the [CheXpert dataset](https://stanfordmlgroup.github.io/competitions/chexpert/), copy the file `train.csv` to the `datafiles/chexpert` folder.
+Download the [CheXpert demographics data](https://stanfordaimi.azurewebsites.net/datasets/192ada7c-4d43-466e-b8bb-b81992bb80cf), copy the file `CHEXPERT DEMO.xlsx` to the `datafiles/chexpert` folder.
-2. Download the [CheXpert demographics data](https://stanfordaimi.azurewebsites.net/datasets/192ada7c-4d43-466e-b8bb-b81992bb80cf), copy the file `CHEXPERT DEMO.xlsx` to the `datafiles` folder
+2. Download the [MIMIC-CXR dataset](https://physionet.org/content/mimic-cxr-jpg/2.0.0/), copy the files `mimic-cxr-2.0.0-metdata.csv` and `mimic-cxr-2.0.0-chexpert.csv` to the `datafiles/mimic` folder.
+Download the [MIMIC-IV demographics data](https://physionet.org/content/mimiciv/1.0/), copy the files `admissions.csv` and `patients.csv` to the `datafiles/mimic` folder.
-3. Run the notebook [`chexpert.sample.ipynb`](notebooks/chexpert.sample.ipynb) to generate the study data
+3. Run the notebooks [`chexpert.sample.ipynb`](notebooks/chexpert.sample.ipynb) and [`mimic.sample.ipynb`](notebooks/mimic.sample.ipynb) to generate the study data.

+To replicate the results on CheXpert:

-4. Adjust the variable `img_data_dir` to point to the imaging data and run the following scripts
+1. Adjust the variable `img_data_dir` to point to the CheXpert imaging data and run the following scripts:
-   - Run the script [`chexpert.disease.py`](prediction/chexpert.disease.py) to train a disease detection model
+   - Run the script [`chexpert.disease.py`](prediction/chexpert.disease.py) to train a disease detection model.
-   - Run the script [`chexpert.sex.py`](prediction/chexpert.sex.py) to train a sex classification model
+   - Run the script [`chexpert.sex.py`](prediction/chexpert.sex.py) to train a sex classification model.
-   - Run the script [`chexpert.race.py`](prediction/chexpert.race.py) to train a race classification model
+   - Run the script [`chexpert.race.py`](prediction/chexpert.race.py) to train a race classification model.
-   - Run the script [`chexpert.multitask.py`](prediction/chexpert.multitask.py) to train a multitask model
+   - Run the script [`chexpert.multitask.py`](prediction/chexpert.multitask.py) to train a multitask model.
-5. Run the notebook [`chexpert.predictions.ipynb`](notebooks/chexpert.predictions.ipynb) to evaluate all the prediction models
+2. Run the notebook [`chexpert.predictions.ipynb`](notebooks/chexpert.predictions.ipynb) to evaluate all the prediction models.
-6. Run the notebook [`chexpert.explorer.ipynb`](notebooks/chexpert.explorer.ipynb) for the unsupervised exploration of feature representations
+3. Run the notebook [`chexpert.explorer.ipynb`](notebooks/chexpert.explorer.ipynb) for the unsupervised exploration of feature representations.

 Additionally, there are scripts [`chexpert.sex.split.py`](prediction/chexpert.sex.split.py) and [`chexpert.race.split.py`](prediction/chexpert.race.split.py) to run SPLIT on the disease detection model.
 The default setting in all scripts is to train a DenseNet-121 using the training data from all patients.
-The results for models trained on subgroups only can be produced by changing the path to the datafiles (e.g., using `full_sample_train_white.csv` and `full_sample_val_white.csv` instead of `full_sample_train.csv` and `full_sample_val.csv`).
+The results for models trained on subgroups only can be produced by changing the path to the data files (e.g., using `chexpert.sample.train.white.csv` and `chexpert.sample.val.white.csv` instead of `chexpert.sample.train.csv` and `chexpert.sample.val.csv`).

+To replicate the results on MIMIC-CXR, adjust the above scripts accordingly to point to the MIMIC imaging data and its corresponding data files (e.g., `mimic.sample.train.csv`, `mimic.sample.val.csv` and `mimic.sample.test.csv`).

-Note, the Python scripts also contain code for running the experiments using a ResNet-34 backbone which requires less GPU memory.
+Note, the Python scripts also contain code for running the experiments using a ResNet-34 backbone which requires less GPU memory than DenseNet-121.

 ### Trained models